 Some of the most common causes of genital rashes are infections:

-- Jock itch is a fungal infection, or ringworm of the groin area.
-The rash is red, itchy, scaly, and may blister.
+- Jock itch, a fungal infection, or ringworm of the groin area.
+The rash is red, itchy, and scaly, and it may blister.

-- Diaper rash is a yeast infection that affects babies because of the warm, moist environment in the diaper.
-It is red, scaly, and may include bumps or blisters.
+- Diaper rash, a yeast infection that affects babies because of the warm, moist environment in diapers.
+It’s red and scaly and may include bumps or blisters.

-- Vaginal yeast infection is an infection that affects women and often occurs as a result of taking antibiotics.
-It causes itching, redness, swelling, and a white discharge.
+- Vaginal yeast infection, an infection that affects the vagina and often occurs as a result of taking antibiotics.
+It causes itching, redness, swelling, and white vaginal discharge.

-- Molluscum contagiosum is a viral infection that affects the skin and presents as firm, round bumps.
+- Molluscum contagiosum, a viral infection that affects the skin and appears as firm, isolated, round bumps.
 They may be itchy and inflamed.

-- Balanitis is an inflammation of the foreskin or the head of the penis that is most often caused by poor hygiene.
-It causes itchiness, redness, and a discharge.
+- Balanitis, an inflammation of the foreskin or the head of the penis that’s usually caused by bacterial or fungal growth and is more likely to occur in those who have uncircumcised penises.
+It leads to itchiness, redness, and a discharge.

 Infecting parasites are another possible cause of a genital rash:

 - Pubic lice are tiny insects.
 They lay eggs in the genital area and are most often spread from person to person through sexual contact.
 An infestation of pubic lice causes itchiness and sometimes sores.